kkulik/hello-world/README.md

 # hello-world
 hello world repository
 Hi!
-My name is Krisitna, and I am very exited to start using GitHub!
+My name is Kristina, and I am very exited to start using GitHub!